CjCareerResources/CjCareerResources/README.md

-Hi Everyone! 👋 I'm Chijioke, and welcome to my GitHub!
+Hi Everyone! 👋 I'm Kingsley, and welcome to my GitHub!
 I’m a passionate *Data Analytics professional* who loves diving deep into the world of data.
 Currently, I’m sharpening my skills in SQL, Excel, and Power BI, pushing the boundaries of what data can do.
 By day, I teach *data analysis and analytics using Excel and Power BI.
 I also work as a *QA/QC Analyst* in the construction industry, where I ensure the integrity and reinforcement of structural elements are spot on, thanks to some solid statistics and quality control measures.
 Basically, I help keep things standing strong—literally! 💪